Rommek/sdk-unity/README.markdown

 Add OnDismiss and OnError event handlers to the request instance if you would like to know when the Cross-Promotion Widget has loaded or dismissed.
 See "Requesting content for your placements" for more information about these delegate methods as well as other things you can do with PlayHaven.ContentRequest.

 ### Add a Notification View (Notifier Badge)
 Adding a notification view to your "More Games" button will greatly increase the number of Cross-Promotion Widget opens for your game, by up to 300%.
-The easiest way to create a Notification view is using the readymade prefab. (_Prefabs/PlayHaven/PlayHavenNotifierView_)
+Add the PlayHavenNotifierView script (_Plugins/PlayHaven/PlayHavenNotifierView_) to an object in your scene.

-After adding the prefab to the scene, set the editable properties _Token_ and _Secret_ to your game's token and secret.
+You may set the editable properties _Token_ and _Secret_ to your game's token and secret.
 Set _Placement_ to "more\_games".
 Set _XPos_ and _YPos_ to the screen coordinates you would like to use as the notifier's center point.
 See "Displaying Notification Views" for more information about customizing the presentation of your PlayHavenNotifierView.

 Making Requests and Displaying Content
 --------------------------------------
 ### Integration
 In order to receive callbacks from native code, you will need to create an empty game object in your scene that contains the PlayHavenManager script (_Plugins/PlayHaven/PlayHavenManager_).
-For your convenience there is a prefab (_Prefabs/PlayHaven/PlayHavenManager_) that you may drop into your scene.

 ### Recording game opens
 In order to better optimize your campaigns, it is necessary for your app to report all game opens.
 This will allow us to calculate impression rates based on all game opens.
 You do not have to register any event handlers for this request.